RoelofBerg/moonlightpisteambox/README.md

 limelightpisteambox
 ===================

-Scripts and configuration files for a steambox based on limelight on a Rasapberry PI and a PS3 dual shock controller
+Scripts and configuration files for a steambox based on limelight on a Rasapberry PI and an xbox or PS3 dual shock controller